 How Do Snakes Mate?

-When the male finds the female, he slides his way up her body.
+- Slides his way up her body.
 In some cases, he may wrap himself around her to make it more difficult for her to escape.

-At this point, the male then wraps his tail around hers to find her cloaca.
+- He then wraps his tail around hers to find her cloaca.
 At this point, his hemipenes will be extended.

-Snake Mating Ball
+Snake Mating Ball To Get the Female

-Believe it or not, but inside this ‘mating ball,’ there may be dozens of males all competing for the attention of just one female.
+Inside this ‘mating ball,’ there may be dozens of males all competing for the attention of just one female.
 Why do snakes mate in a ball?

-The theory goes that this catches out the first males to try and mate so that the pretend-female then gets a better chance to mate with the female.
+Some male snakes have learned to disguise themselves as females, through secreting scents usually associated with females ready to breed.
+The theory is that this catches out the first males so that the pretend-female gets a better chance of mating with the female.